 \subsection{Characterization of Oka manifolds by condition $\Ell1$}

-It is easily seen that every Oka manifold satisfies condition $\Ell1$ \cite[Corollary 8.8.7]{Forstneric2017E}.
-It came as a surprise (at least to me) that the converse holds as well.
+It is easily seen that every Oka manifold satisfies condition $\Ell1$ (see \cite[Corollary 8.8.7]{Forstneric2017E}).
+It came as a genuine surprise that the converse holds as well.
 The following result is due to Kusakabe \cite[Theorem 1.3]{Kusakabe2021IUMJ}.

 \begin{theorem} A complex manifold which satisfies condition \CEll1 is an Oka manifold.
 Hence, the following conditions on a complex manifold are equivalent:

 \end{theorem}